Bertie Lewis

-Hubert "Bertie" Lewis (22 July 1920 – 21 December 2010) was a World War II RAF airman who went on to become a peace campaigner in the UK.
+Hubert Lewis (22 July 1920 – 21 December 2010) was a World War II RAF airman who went on to become a peace campaigner in the UK.
 Bertie Lewis became well known for his opposition to nuclear weapons and the wars in which his adopted and his native country were engaged.

 Early life

 Born Hubert Lewis on 22 July 1920 in Chicago, his childhood years were spent in New York City.
 At age 15 he ran away from home and travelled the country often on top of freight trains as was typical during the Depression era.
 Following the outbreak of World War II, while the United States remained a non-belligerent, he went to England and joined the RAF.
 He served in 102 Squadron of Bomber Command flying 40 operations on Halifax bombers over Germany and France.

 After the war he married in Bury, Lancashire moved between there and the US several times before settling in Bolton, Lancashire, in 1961.